-Population Health vs. Public Health: The Rising Significance of Population Health
+Population Health vs. Public Health: Rising Significance of Pop Health

 Amidst growing concern over the health of the population as a whole, a shift is underway to focus less on individual care and more on managing the population’s health.
 First, let’s define what population health is.
 The term population health first emerged in 2003 after David Kindig and Greg Stoddart defined it as “the health outcome of a group of individuals, including the distribution of such outcomes within the group,” according to HealthcareITNews.
 Population health refers to the health incomes of a group of individuals, which can be divided not only according to geographic ties such as communities and countries, but also on a smaller scale as well, such as employees, prisoners, disabled people, and ethnic groups.